jdleesmiller/jdleesmiller.github.io/_drafts/lessons-from-building-node-apps-docker.markdown

        - '3000:3000'
 ```

-This will preserve the old behavior we had before we added multistage builds.
+This will preserve the old development behavior we had before we added multistage builds.

 Finally, to make the `COPY . .` line in our new `Dockerfile` safe, we should add a `.dockerignore` file.
-Without it, the `COPY . .` pick up other things we don't need or want in our production image, such as our `.git` folder, any `node_modules` that are installed on the host outside of Docker, and indeed all the Docker-related files that go into building the image.
+Without it, the `COPY . .` may pick up other things we don't need or want in our production image, such as our `.git` folder, any `node_modules` that are installed on the host outside of Docker, and indeed all the Docker-related files that go into building the image.
 Ignoring these leads to smaller images and also faster builds, because the Docker daemon does not have to work as hard to create its copy of the build context.
 Here's the `.dockerignore` file:
 ```
 .dockerignore
 .git